 I’m going to share two simple tricks that will eliminate that forever.

 Run the cake strips or cut up strips of towel under water, then wring them out.
-You want them damp, but not dripping wet.
+They should be damp, but not dripping wet.
 Wrap them around your cake pan and secure them before baking your cake.

 Once your snack cake has completely cooled, pile on the cream cheese frosting and decorate with your favorite Halloween or fall sprinkles.